Tsika Island Camp: Our full report

 - Water is pumped and filtered from the Zambezi River.
 The camp has plumbed hot-water showers and flush toilets.

 Health & safety

-Medical care: The guides at Chongwe are trained in first aid.
-For more serious inflictions guests will be taken to Lusaka by light aircraft.
+- The guides at Tsika are trained in first aid.
+In case of emergency, guests will be flown to Lusaka by light aircraft.

-Accepted payment on location: US Dollars and the local currency, Kwacha, are the only acceptable forms of payment.
+- US dollars and the local currency, kwacha, are the only acceptable forms of payment.